richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 Both of these strong recommendations are to avoid you running into **boundary issues** - please read on for a detailed explanation.

-#### Scheduling EmrEtlRunner for early morning
+#### Schedule EmrEtlRunner for early morning

 When working with file-based event logging, it is easy to run into boundary issues, where a file with a 2012-12-12 timestamp includes a few events from the end of the previous day, 2012-12-11.
-If you are not careful, you can easily end up with an ETL process that silently drops those 'orphan events'.
+If you are not careful, you can easily end up with an ETL process that silently drops these 'orphan events'.

 We have written EmrEtlRunner so that, when it runs for e.g. 2012-12-11, it will also process any orphan events that it finds in the available raw SnowPlow logs for 2012-12-12 (the following day).

-This is why we strongly recommend scheduling EmrEtlRunner to run at 3-4am
-- when you can be 100% confident that any events from the end of the previous day have already been written to log files.
+This is why we strongly recommend scheduling EmrEtlRunner to run at 3-4am - when you can be 100% confident that any events from the end of the previous day have already been written to log files.

-#### Running in forward chronological order
+#### Run in forward chronological order

 When EmrEtlRunner successfully processes the raw SnowPlow events for e.g.
-2012-12-11, it moves all the raw SnowPlow event logs with a 2012-12-11 timestamp from the In Bucket into the Archive Bucket.
+2012-12-11, it moves all the raw SnowPlow event logs with a 2012-12-11 timestamp from your In Bucket into your Archive Bucket.

-If you then run EmrEtlRunner for 2012-12-10 (the day before), then it will miss any orphan events (e.g. from 23:59 on 2012-12-10) which were logged in files with 2012-12-11 timestamps - because those 2012-12-11 log files have all been archived, and so are not re-processed.
+If you then run EmrEtlRunner for 2012-12-10 (the day before), then it will miss any orphan events (e.g. from 23:59 on 2012-12-10) which were logged in files with 2012-12-11 timestamps - because those files have already been archived, and so are not re-processed.

 So, always operate EmrEtlRunner in forward chronological order, to avoid archiving orphan events before they can be processed.